Cart 0

 AN EXAMPLE OF STORIES TOLD

-The HOLY TERRORS long sleeved jersey is inspired by hurling, Ireland’s tribal sport.
+The HOLY TERRORS HURLING CLUB collection is inspired by hurling, Ireland’s tribal sport.
 Clubs sprung up all over Ireland, driven by families who eventually became teams, parishes & communities.

 The Holy Terrors were formed around Ballinclogher Cross in the hurling heartland of North Kerry on the main road from Tralee to Ballybunion.
 Our Holy Terrors jerseys carries a map print of the crossroads & the GPS co-ordinates of the crossroads also.